akashcraft/Flutter-Apps/README.md

 ## Instructions
 GUI Version is for Windows Only.
-You play the non-GUI Version by cloning this repository with the following command.
 Go to the [Release](https://github.com/akashcraft/Wordle-Python/releases) Section to download the Setup File.
+You can play the non-GUI Version by cloning this repository with the following command.

 ```
 git clone https://github.com/akashcraft/Wordle-Python.git